mdibella-dev/mdb-license-management/README.md

 # mdb-lizenzverwaltung
-Plugin to integrate an image rights management into the media library of WordPress.
+Plugin, for establishing a rudimentary image rights management, which is integrated into the media library of WordPress.

 __Contributors:__ mdibella-dev